Manalelaidouni/manalelaidouni.github.io/_posts/2019-10-04-Object-detection-metrics.md

 ---
 Object detection metrics serve as a measure to assess how well the model performs on an object detection task.
 It also enables us to compare multiple detection systems objectively or compare them to a benchmark.
 Accordingly, prominent competitions such as PASCAL VOC and MSCOCO provide predefined metrics to evaluate how different algorithms for object detection perform on their datasets.

-Now you may have stumbled upon unfamiliar metric terms like AP, recall,  precision-recall curve or simply stated in research paper that the model has high sensitivity.
+Now you may have stumbled upon unfamiliar metric terms like AP, recall,  precision-recall curve or simply stated in a research paper that the model has high sensitivity.
 The use of multiple metrics can be often confusing.
 Therefore, in this post we explain the main object detection metrics and the interpretation behind their abstract notions and percentages.
-As well as how to knowing if your model has a decent performance and if not what to do to improve it.
+As well as how to know if your model has a decent performance and if not what to do to improve it.

 * TOC
 {:toc}